npat-efault/picocom/picocom.1.md

 are given).
 The serial port is usually given as a device-node path (e.g. */dev/ttyXX*).
-If RFC2217 support is compiled in, the port may instead be specified as an RFC2217 service name, if the **--telnet** option is also given.
+If RFC2217 support is compiled in, the port may instead be specified as an RFC2217 service name, if the **--telnet** option is also given (for more see
+**[TELNET AND RFC2217 SUPPORT]**).
 Unless the **--noinit** option is given, picocom configures the port to the settings specified by the option-arguments (or to some default settings), and sets it to "raw" mode.
 If **--noinit** is given, the initialization and configuration is skipped; the port is just opened.
 Following this, if standard input is a tty, picocom sets the tty to raw mode.
 Then it goes in a loop where it listens for input from stdin, or from the serial port.
 Input from the serial port is copied to the standard output while input from the standard input is copied to the serial port.
 Picocom also scans its input stream for a user-specified control character, called the _escape character_ (being by default **C-a**).
 If the escape character is seen, then instead of sending it to the serial-device, the program enters "command mode" and waits for the next character (which is